Skip to main content

 2 min read

+No homework required to start, but when you're curious how the portfolios are built, this is the cleanest single-shot explanation.
 Every portfolio uses the same playbook: track what top-rated institutional managers are holding, build a composite, layer our own filters and risk management, rebalance quarterly.
-The methodology page is the cleanest single-shot explanation.
-Skim it once and you'll never wonder "wait, what is this site doing" again.
+Skim it once and the whole site clicks.

 Read the methodology